 You might think that creating a digital product requires special knowledge and a huge portion of talent.
 Well, if we talk about music and art, that is definitely the case.
 But digital products are more than just songs or pictures, and some of them require no more than a

-Here’s a pretty diverse list of digital products to complement your storefront.
+Here’s a pretty diverse list of digital products to sell that will complement your storefront.

 With the rise of mobile devices,